Current D'Orazio Lab members

 Katie L. Alexander, B.S.

-Katie is a graduate of the Gatton Academy of Mathematics and Science, a 2 year residential school for gifted and talented high school students.
-She graduated from the UK Honors College in 2020.
-She is currently a graduate student. in Microbiology & Immunology at Emory University.
+Katie is a graduate of the Gatton Academy of Mathematics and Science, graduated from the UK Honors College in 2020.
+She studied the role of ApoE variants on susceptibility to food borne listeriosis.
+She is currently a PhD candidate in Microbiology & Immunology at Emory University.

 Grant S. Jones, Ph.D.